koayyiting/T06-ID-Assignment1/README.md

 - Only the LinkedIn logo is taken online:
 - https://cdn-icons-png.flaticon.com/512/174/174857.png

-### Acknowledgements
+### Acknowledgements (done)

-- I received inspiration for this project from w3school, youtube
+- I received inspiration for this project from W3school, YouTube, my previous website portfolio design.